Helping Students Recover from COVID-19 Setbacks

 By Matt Konrad

-On the surface, the ongoing impacts of the COVID-19 pandemic are obvious: 32 million Americans have been sick and more than 572,000 have died; more than 37,000 people are hospitalized right now across America.
+On the surface, the ongoing impacts of the COVID-19 pandemic are obvious: more than 40 million Americans have been sick and more than 700,000 have lost their lives.
 Small businesses have shuttered, millions have lost jobs and nearly everyone in the U.S. has been affected in one way or another.

 But there are deeper impacts as well – and it may take a generation before we truly understand all of them.
 This is especially true of the pandemic’s effect on education.
 And that uncertain post-COVID future is why we need to work together right now so we can help students bounce back.

 The importance and impact of a degree hasn’t lessened because of COVID-19.
 But for millions of students, the pandemic has upended the increasingly delicate balancing act of paying for college.